Estimating Time-Varying Epidemic Severity Rates with Adaptive Deconvolution: Discussion

 Interestingly, these forward- and backward-looking perspectives are mirrored in the literature on reproduction numbers, a central quantity in computational epidemiology.
 In broad terms, reproduction numbers convey the average number of secondary infections that will be produced from a single primary infection. \citet{fraser2007} uses the name ``case reproduction number'' for the forward perspective, measuring the effect of an infection at time $t$ on future infections.
 In contrast, the ``instantaneous reproduction number,'' often denoted as $R_t$, is based on the backward perspective using secondary infections occurring at $t$ due to primary infections that happened in the past.
 As with severity rates, the case and instantaneous reproduction numbers are equivalent under local stationarity.
 Most methods that estimate $R_t$ in real-time target the instantaneous reproduction number \citep{Bettencourt2008, cori2013new, Parag2021}.
 Recent work by \citet{rtestim} proposes estimating instantaneous $R_t$ in retrospect with trend filtering.
 This method could be adapted to the real-time setting using our additional regularization techniques.
 In addition, future work on $R_t$ could estimate case reproduction numbers in real-time, using insights from our work on forward-looking severity rates.
 Case reproduction numbers may be more desirable as estimands than their instantaneous counterparts: they describe future dynamics of an epidemic in the most direct and intuitive way.

-We close by mentioning a few more avenues for future work.
+We close by mentioning several avenues for future work.
 A key component in practice is the delay distribution, whose misspecification can lead to degradation in performance.
 Without high-quality line list data, obtaining an accurate plug-in estimate is challenging.
 Jointly estimating this distribution along with the severity rates themselves would evade this challenge, posing an open methodological challenge. \citet{li2023reconstructing} examine a joint estimation strategy for a different but broadly related deconvolution problem, based on the expectation-maximization (EM) algorithm.
 It would be interesting to study an analogous approach in our problem setting.

 Another interesting direction would be to estimate severity rates disaggregated by different demographic groups, for example, severity rates for different age brackets.
 Conceivably, this could be done with the same primary or secondary event data (not requiring counts per demographic group) by employing a cohort-based model.
 This would feature a common set of severity rate curves (per demographic group) across all regions, and would then mix by known demographic proportions in each region to explain the effective severity rate in that region.
-A final direction of interest would be to produce confidence intervals for severity rates obtained using deconvolution and trend filtering penalties.
-In general, developing rigorous inferential tools on top of trend filtering remains a challenge, but promising recent developments in data fission/thinning \citep{leiner2025data, dharamshi2025generalized} suggest there may be a path forward.